- Visiting Chesapeake?

 Larry Bage's fish statues

-in the Lobby of City Hall
+Lobby of City Hall

-Two bronze underwater schools of fish are the two bronze works that were created by Larry Bage.
+Bronze underwater schools of fish are the two bronze works that were created by Larry Bage.
 They grace both lobby entrance areas of City Hall.
 One piece was purchased by the Public Art Committee as its first purchased piece.

-Bage was also commissioned by the committee and the Chesapeake Department of Parks & Recreation to create an appropriate and dramatic, large piece for the brand new Cuffee Center in Campostella section of South Norfolk.
+Bage was also commissioned by the committee and the Chesapeake Department of Parks & Recreation to create an appropriate and dramatic large piece for the brand new Cuffee Center in the Campostella section of South Norfolk.
 His 12-foot tall steel, stylized running figure is powder coated in a teal blue color, and is holding a yellow butterfly in one hand.
 The sculpture represents youth, fun, moving forward and carries the symbol of metamorphosis and change.
 This is in recognition of the changing nature of this Chesapeake community.

 Larry Bage's running figure statue